 Tables B1-B4 should be mutually exclusive.
 Applicants should not enter the same data in more than one Table in Exhibit B.

-In the Column titled “2018 Year to Date (YTD),” the Applicant can only enter information on activities closed by the Applicant or Controlling Entity on or before the release date of the Allocation Application, May 9, 2018.
+In the Column titled “2019 Year to Date (YTD),” the Applicant can only enter information on activities closed by the Applicant or Controlling Entity on or before the release date of the Allocation Application (specified in the NMTC FAQ Document).
 The Applicant may not enter information on activities planned or projected to close after the Allocation Application release date, including issued QEIs that have not resulted in QLICIs closed by the release date of the Allocation Application.
+For additional details on completing Exhibit B, please refer to the NMTC Application FAQ document.

 The Tables in Exhibit B reflect the activities of (check one): Applicant Controlling Entity